Last Updated | February 6, 2023

 Remote Patient Monitoring & Telehealth Services

 RPM is the utilization of technology for facilitating patient and clinician interaction.
 On the contrary, telehealth services are the broad terms that determine the entire industry, technologies, and methodologies that enable different types of healthcare.
-That being said, RPM is the telehealth delivery system, while telehealth refers to remote patient monitoring, but it also refers to other things.
+That being said, RPM is the telehealth delivery system, while telehealth refers to remote patient monitoring, it also refers to other things.

 Can HL7 Help With Remote Healthcare & Patient Monitoring?